eengl/ssh-connect/README.md

 * Copy `connect.bash` to ~/bin or another directory that is in your $PATH
 * Create symlink: `ln -s connect.bash connect` __[OPTIONAL]__

+## Leveraging SSH MasterControl

+MasterControl is a feature of SSH that allows successive connections to a host to "piggyback" off of the initial connection.
+There are pros and cons to this described [here](https://www.anchor.com.au/blog/2010/02/ssh-controlmaster-the-good-the-bad-the-ugly/).
+Insert the following textat the top in your SSH config file (~/.ssh/config)

+'''
+ControlMaster auto
+ControlPath ~/.ssh/tmp/%h_%p_%r
+'''

 ## Usage

 `connect.bash` or `connect` (if you use a symlink) will present the user with a menu in which the user selects the connection option by entering the connection number.